rhdtownsend/gyre/doc/source/ref-guide/osc-equations/equilib-state.rst

 Equilibrium State
 =================

-In the static equilibrium state the fluid velocity :math:`\vv` vanishes.
+In a static equilibrium state the fluid velocity :math:`\vv` vanishes.
 The momentum equation then becomes the hydrostatic equilibrium equation